Amirmahdi-Amrollahi-Biukey/Remote-Patient-Monitoring-Dashboard/README.md

 ## What This Project Covers

-The project followed an end-to-end analytics process:
+The project followed an analytics process:

 1. Reviewed clinical notes to identify readmitted patients, inaccurate readings, and alert-related issues.
 2. Cleaned and combined patient, reading, alert, and note-based information.